WIMM-IT/slurm-analytics/README.md

 Analyse Slurm sacct data with Python Pandas.

-# Step 1: extract `sacct` data
+## Step 1: extract `sacct` data

+Run `python sacct-dump.py` in the cluster, as any user.
-`sacct-dump.py` is a lightweight Python script to output data from sacct:
+This is a lightweight Python script to output data from sacct:
 - no 3rd-party dependencies
 - outputs 1 week on each call to minimise Slurm load